-3.2 Notice:
+Rule 3.2: Notice

-Pursuant to Rule 165a, Texas Rules of Civil Procedure, the Court shall give notice that certain cases will be dismissed for want of prosecution.
+Pursuant to Rule 165a, Tex.
+R. Civ.
+P., the Court shall give notice that certain cases will be dismissed for want of prosecution.
 Such matters will be dismissed on the date indicated in the notice of dismissal.